kevinwang09/learningtower/README.md

-The goal of `learningtower` is to provide a user-friendly R package to provide easy access to a subset of variables from PISA data collected from the [OECD](http://www.oecd.org/pisa/data/), for years 2000 - 2018, collected on a three year basis.
+The goal of `learningtower` is to provide a user-friendly R package to provide easy access to a subset of variables from PISA data collected from the [OECD](http://www.oecd.org/pisa/data/), for the years 2000 - 2018, collected on a three year basis.
 This is an excellent dataset for exploring and visualizing data.
-This dataset is also be used for other analytically purposes as well as statistical computations.
+This dataset can also be used for other analytically purposes as well as statistical computations.

-## **What is PISA?**
+## What is PISA?

 <img src="man/figures/pisa_image.png" width="54%" style="display: block; margin: auto;" />